 Welcome to the Grapevine Public Library’s Frances Pittman Malcolm Genealogy Room!
-We have developed an extensive collection of over 12,000 books, several subscription databases, over 12,000 rolls of microfilm, and many other resources to encourage researchers in the discovery and documentation of their ancestors.
-The focus is on Texas and the South, but other areas will be built up as researchers’ interests indicate.
-The Genealogy Room staff will make copies from specific pages from microfilm, CD-ROM, and books for $1.00 per page to cover the cost of copying and postage.
+We have developed an extensive collection of over 13,000 books, several subscription databases, over 12,000 rolls of microfilm, and many other resources to encourage researchers in the discovery and documentation of their ancestors.
+The focus is on Texas and the South, but other areas are being built up as researchers’ interests indicate.

 What databases do you have?

 We provide in-house access to the following databases: NewsBank, which includes America’s GenealogyBank; NewspaperArchive.com; Newspapers.com; Ancestry Library Edition; Fold3; HistoryGeo, and HeritageQuest Online.

 HeritageQuest Online can be accessed from home through the TexShare database portal if you have a Grapevine Library card.
 You must first show your card to a librarian in order to obtain access to TexShare databases.
 NewsBank can be accessed from home with your library card barcode.

 We have the following Grapevine newspapers on microfilm: The Grapevine Sun from 1898 to the final issue of April 30, 2009, with some gaps; The Banner from 1978-July 1982, and The Herald from September 17, 1964 to March 27, 1969 We also have access to current newspapers nationwide through NewsBank, and historical newspapers via NewsBank's America’s GenealogyBank.
 Historical newspapers are also available via NewspaperArchive.com and Newspapers.com

 Do you have genealogy records on microfilm?

 A list of our microfilms can be found HERE.